chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

       where :math:`Re` is the Reynolds number, :math:`\mu_\text{ref}` and :math:`u_\text{ref}` are some reference viscosity and velocity characterizing the flow problem, and :math:`\sigma` is the surface tension coefficient.

-    * The ``cahn hilliard mobility model`` specifies the model used to calculate the mobility used in the Cahn-Hilliard equations for the fluid-fluid pair.
+    * The ``cahn hilliard mobility model`` specifies the model used to calculate the mobility used in the Cahn-Hilliard equations for the pair of fluids.
 Two models are available: a ``constant`` mobility and a ``quartic`` mobility.
 The reader is refered to :doc:`cahn_hilliard` for more details.

     * The ``cahn hilliard mobility coefficient`` parameter is the constant mobility coefficient of the two interacting fluids used in the Cahn-Hilliard equations.
 Its units are :math:`\text{Length}^{2} \cdot \text{Time}^{-1}`.